ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 ## Running Checks

-As you continue to add and confirm the correctness of `datauniqifier`'s functionality, you should study the source code in the `pyproject.toml` file.
+As you continue to add and confirm the correctness of `datauniquifier`'s functionality, you should study the source code in the `pyproject.toml` file.
 This file contains the specification of several tasks that will help you to easily run checks on your Python source code.
 Now, you can run commands like